lukestein/tfhtech/raspberrypi/README.md

 # Raspberry Pi Video Swiss Army Knife

-My goal is to set up a single Raspberry Pi 4 to receive/play video out to HDMI from a variety of sources.
+My goal was to set up a single Raspberry Pi 4 to receive/play video out to HDMI from a variety of sources.
+I'm drawing on a number of online tutorials, and even what works now may not continue to work in the future.

 ## Basic setup